 How the Kashmir crisis is causing chaos for air travel

-KASHMIR Region - Escalating tensions in and around Kashmir between Pakistan and India has led to chaos in the skies with passenger services to Europe cancelled and flights diverted.
+KASHMIR Region - Escalating tensions in and around Kashmir between Pakistan and India has led to chaos in the skies with passenger services to Europe canceled and flights diverted.
 Numerous planes have been forced to avoid Pakistan following the closure of its airspace after two Indian military jets were shot down, meaning routes that would ordinarily take around two hours are now lasting longer than five, reports Hugh Morris for the Telegraph.

 The Intelligent Aerospace take: